C String Extraction: Standard, Custom & Multibyte Guide

 }

-In this code, the string "Hello, World!" is stored as a char type array and is output by printf("%s", str);.
+In this code, the string "Hello, World!" is stored as an array of type char, and is output by printf("%s\n", str);.

-Internal structure of strings
+Internal structure of a string

 The string "Hello" is stored in memory as follows.